Community support platform focused on clarity, trust, and action

 Impact, support, and credibility should appear throughout the journey.

 Three core personas were defined to translate research themes into design priorities.
-Each persona reflects a primary audience segment the nonprofit needs to support.
+Each persona reflects a major audience segment the organization needs to support well.

 AM